 Various Christian traditions recognize different numbers of how many “Archangels” there are.
 An archangel is pretty much what it sounds to be “the leaders of the other angels”, a special class of angels.
 Some churches claim only one arch-angel, the angel Michael.
 Others claim three, and others four, seven and some claim thousands of archangels.
 Michael seems to be the angel with the most votes.
 However, on this day we honor St. Michael and all angels.

-In our first reading in Genesis, Jacob had a dream.
-He dreamed that there was a ladder set up from earth, the top reaching to heaven; and the angels of God were ascending and descending on it.
-He receives a wonderful promise and blessing and then he hears this message: “Know that I am with you and will keep you wherever you go, and I will not leave you until I have done what I have promised you”.
-Then Jacob wakes up from his sleep and says, “Surely the LORD is in this place– and I did not know it”!
+In our first reading in Genesis, Jacob has a dream.
+He dreams that there is a ladder set up from earth, the top reaching to heaven; and the angels of God are ascending and descending on it.
+He receives a wonderful promise and blessing and then he hears this message: “Know that I am with you and will keep you wherever you go, and I will not leave you until I have done what I have promised you.”
+Then Jacob wakes up from his sleep and says, “Surely the LORD is in this place– and I did not know it!”
 And he is afraid, and says, “How awesome is this place!
 This is none other than the house of God, and this is the gate of heaven.”
-Jacob knows that he cannot get any closer to heaven than he is right at that moment.
+Jacob knows that he is at heaven’s gate, the gateway to Heaven.

 It doesn’t matter where you are at, you can sense sometimes when the doors of heaven open and you feel like you’re looking into the very presence and ethos of God.
 That is an overwhelming and awesome thing to be in the very presence of the Living God.
-But, you know some of us feel like when we come to church that this is the place where we meet with God, and that’s a good thing.
-And some of you feel that when you come to communion you feel like this is where heaven is opened up to you.
+But, you know many of us feel like when we come to church service that this is the place where we meet with God, and that’s a good thing.
+And many of you feel that when you come to communion, this is where heaven is opened up to you.
 And this could be your metaphorical experience of seeing angels ascending and descending on the ladder to God, a biblical picture that points us to God.

-The Ark of the Covenant, was beautifully crafted of acacia wood and over-layered with gold inside and out.
+The Ark of the Covenant was beautifully crafted of acacia wood and over-layered with gold inside and out.
 The atonement cover placed on top of the altar was also made of pure gold.
-Two golden angels or cherubim’s were placed on each end of the atonement cover, their wings touching and overshadowing the atonement cover, and with their eyes they were looking down.
+Two golden angels or cherubim were placed on each end of the atonement cover, their wings touching and overshadowing the atonement cover, and with their eyes they were looking down.

-It is above this ark beneath the eyes of the cherubim that we hear these words: “I will meet with you between the two cherubim above the atonement cover”.
+It is above this ark beneath the eyes of the cherubim that we hear these words: “I will meet with you between the two cherubim above the atonement cover.”
 (Ex.
 25:10-22) The angels are guarding the place where Gods presence dwells, just as in the story of Moses with the burning bush.
 Out of the burning bush the voice speaks to Moses with these words: “Do not come any closer.
-Take off your shoes.
-The place where you are standing is holy ground”.
+Take off your sandals.
+The place where you are standing is holy ground.”
 (Ex.
 3:6)

 Do I understand angels, when, where and how angels do their work?
 No, I do not.
-If you want you can rely on angels.
-You definitely have enough biblical backing.
+If you want, you can rely on angels.
+You have enough biblical backing.
 If you feel more comfortable saying that the Holy Spirit watches over you and keeps you, then you also have biblical support.
-If you say, God the Father is watching over you, then you definitely have biblical support for that position.
+If you say, God the Father is watching over you, then you have biblical support for that position.
 If you say “Jesus is always with me.
-He will never leave me or forsake me”, you definitely have biblical support.
+He will never leave me or forsake me,” you definitely have biblical support.

 It is in those times that you are reminded that God loves you just the way you are, not for what you have done in the past, and not on your actions in the future, but right here, right now, just as you are, God loves you.
 This is a safe place, a place where the love of God trumps all fears, disappointments, shortcomings and guilt.
 We are all God’s children, and this is none other than the household of God.
 Relax and enjoy time with the family.

 “Surely the Lord is in this place, and I did not know it.
-How awesome is this place.
-This is none other than the house of God and the gate of heaven”.
+How awesome is this place!
+This is none other than the house of God and the gate of heaven.”
+Amen.